Manish-Mahesh/threat-modeling-agent/README.md

 *   **Context-Aware Filtering**: The **Threat Relevance Agent** uses LLM reasoning to filter out false positives, ensuring you only see risks that actually apply to your architecture.
 *   **Attack Path Simulation**: The **Attack Path Agent** "thinks" like a red teamer, chaining vulnerabilities together to demonstrate realistic kill chains.
 *   **Professional Reporting**: Generates a comprehensive, "Senior Security Architect" grade Markdown report (`threat_report.md`) with executive summaries, mitigation strategies, and compliance mappings (NIST 800-53).

 ---

+## ⚡ Features Implemented (Google AI SDK & Vertex AI)

+This project leverages the full capabilities of the **Google AI SDK (ADK)** and **Vertex AI** to build a robust, production-grade agentic system:

+*   **Multi-Agent Orchestration**: Implements a sequential pipeline where specialized agents (Vision, Knowledge, Relevance) pass structured context (Pydantic models) to build a cumulative understanding of the system.
+*   **Tools & Function Calling**: Agents are equipped with custom tools (`search_vulnerabilities`, `process_architecture_diagram`) to ground their reasoning in real-world data from NVD and CISA.
+*   **Vertex AI Reasoning Engine**: The entire agent pipeline is deployed as a **Reasoning Engine** on Vertex AI, enabling it to run as a scalable, long-running cloud operation.
+*   **Context & Memory**: Agents maintain architectural context across steps, ensuring that a vulnerability found in Phase 2 is correctly referenced in the Attack Path simulation in Phase 3.
+*   **Observability & Reliability**: Uses `tenacity` for exponential backoff/retry logic and structured logging to ensure resilience against API rate limits and transient failures.

+---